 Method - creating a training, validation, and testing filter

-- Go to the Anything menu, and select Filtering > Model Checking > Filters for Train-Validation-Test Split.
+- Go to Anything in the toolbar, and select Filter > Model Checking > Filters for Train-Validation-Test Split.

 - When prompted input the percentage of the data sources that should be used as the training set.
 By default, this is set to 50%.
 Select OK.